Information for Presenters:

 You are eligible to apply as a presenter if you are:

-- a female engineering, math, or science student (undergrad, grad, or postdoc)
+- A female engineering, math, or science student (undergrad or grad)

-- available for the dinner trainings during the fall (Tentatively the second and third weekend in November.
+- Available for the training sessions during the fall (tentatively the second and third weekend in November.
 Note: Presenters must attend BOTH trainings; these dates/times are subject to change)

-- available to answer email correspondences from teachers and students of your presented district after the trip
+- Available to answer email correspondences from the teachers and students of your presented district after the trip

 If you have any questions about the program, please get in contact with us!